 Finally, make a playlist of spooky songs to sing with your daycare kids during music time.

 Not sure which songs to add?
 No problem, here’s a great Halloween playlist on YouTube.
 And here’s another Halloween playlist on Spotify.
 Listen to both playlists first to make sure the material is appropriate for your kids.

 Of course, your kids don’t have to just sit and listen to the songs.
 Turn music time into game time and have kids dance while the music is playing, then freeze when the music stops.

 If you care for slightly older kids, try telling spooky stories instead.
 This activity is especially fun if you build a blanket fort first.
 Then crawl in and tell a kid-friendly story or two.
 Just make sure your stories aren’t too frightening!

 Make Your Halloween Celebration Memorable

 Halloween is one of the best days of the year for kids.
-They get to dress up and eat candy — what’s not to love?
 Make your daycare’s Halloween celebration memorable this year by planning one (or two or three!) of the activities listed above.